-The ANSS (Advanced National Seismic System) composite catalog is a world-wide earthquake catalog that is created by merging the master earthquake catalogs from contributing ANSS institutions and then removing duplicate solutions for the same event.
-The ANSS earthquake catalog grew out of the efforts of the CNSS (Council of the National Seismic System).
-It was previously called the CNSS earthquake catalog.
+The ANSS (Advanced National Seismic System) Composite Catalog is a world-wide earthquake catalog that is created by merging the master earthquake catalogs from contributing ANSS institutions and then removing duplicate solutions for the same event.
+The ANSS Composite Earthquake Catalog grew out of the efforts of the CNSS (Council of the National Seismic System).
+It was previously called the CNSS Earthquake Catalog.

-The ANSS catalog currently consists of earthquake hypocenters, orgin times, and magnitudes.
-We hope to add phase and amplitude readings, as well as first-motion mechanisms and moment tensors in the future.
+The ANSS Composite Catalog currently consists of earthquake hypocenters, orgin times, and magnitudes.

 For information on current earthquakes from the ANSS, see

-Use the form to generate your own search of the ANSS catalog.
+Use the form to generate your own search of the ANSS Composite Catalog.

 - Earthquake maps & lists